 Our Members Asked:

-Nuts can certainly be a good source of vitamin E, but the recommended daily intake of vitamin E is 22 IU of natural vitamin E (or 33 IU of the synthetic form) and one Brazil nut provides only 0.42 IU of vitamin E — less than 2% the recommended daily intake.
+Nuts can certainly be a good source of vitamin E, although one Brazil nut provides only 0.3 mg of vitamin E, or 2% of the recommended daily intake of 15 mg, and a 1-oz. serving (6 - 8 nuts) provides 2.1 mg or 14% of the recommended intake.
 Note, however, that one Brazil nut does provide the recommended daily intake for selenium.